scooper4711/obsidian-syrinscape/README.md

 ![Soundboard](doc/soundboard.png)

 **Embedded Player Control:** Control the sound directly within Obsidian.
 See what's playing, adjust the volume, and quickly mute or stop all sounds with ease.
 Need more control?
-Launch the Syrinscape browser version with a single click.
+Launch the Syrinscape browser version with a single click of the Syrinscape Logo.

 ![embedded player](doc/embedded-player.png)